Mentha x smithiana

 Common Name: Red Raripila Mint

-Mentha x smithiana is a Perennial up to 1.00 metres tall.
+Mentha x smithiana is a perennial plant that can grow up to 1.00 metres tall.

 It has edible, medicinal and miscellaneous uses.